agardiner/arg-parser/README.md

 * On-parse handler: A proc can be passed that will be called when the argument value is encountered during parsing.
 The return value of the proc will be used as the argument result.
   `on_parse: lambda{ |val, arg, hsh| val.split(',') }`
+* Pre-defined arguments: Arguments can be registered under a key, and then re-used across multiple definitions via the #predefined_arg DSL method.
+See Argument.register and DSL.predefined_arg.